Fahim Hashimi: ANOC presidency

-Hashimy was elected to a four-year term as NOC President at the ANOC General Assembly in Kabul on 30 April 2014.
+Hashimi was elected to a four-year term as NOC President at the ANOC General Assembly in Kabul on April 30, 2014.
 He secured 27 votes in the first round of voting, giving him the majority needed to be elected.
 He succeeded Mohammad Zahir Aghbar who served as ANOC President from 2009 to 2014.

-Following his election as NOC President, Hashimy stated that he wanted "to create a world class NOC and that he also want to increase the participation of women in sports and show that culturally you can be a good Muslim woman but also a good athlete."
+Following his election as NOC President, Hashimi stated that he wanted "to create a world class NOC and that he also want to increase the participation of women in sports and show that culturally you can be a good Muslim woman but also a good athlete."
 Further he mentioned that the election was a historic day and that he now wants to take the NOC to the next level.